KelvinVerhoeven/BachelorproefOpvolging/documentation/README.md

 - config.debug enables extra debugging messages on the console and writes down dumps in the debug map.
 - config.db.link let you set the address of the database.
 - config.bot.gitToken sets the token used for reading the student repositories.
+- config.BAP.filter filters out the repositories we need.
+- config.BAP.organisatie: Sets the organisation where too look for repositories.